mesosphere/dcos-docs-site/pages/services/nifi/0.4.0-1.8.0/install/index.md

    ```
 Store your custom configuration in source control.

-Alternatively, you can perform a custom installation from the DC/OS web interface.
+Alternatively, you can perform a custom installation from the DC/OS UI.
 Choose ADVANCED INSTALLATION at install time.

 ## Integration with DC/OS access controls